bobcat-ticketing/bob-zoneinfo/README.md

-# BoB Zone Information
+# BoB Tariff Zone Information

-This directory contains JSON schemas (in YAML) and examples (in JSON) for zone information.
+This directory contains JSON schemas and examples for tariffzone information.

 ## Dependencies